My Quiet Kitchen

 Notes

-Nutrition estimate does not include the optional sauce.
+Nutrition estimate does not include the sauce.

 Estimated Nutrition (per serving)